Copyright Information

 r15 is recommended for use by code patterns that use a register to compute a value for immediate use.
 The Assembler may make use of this register implicitly to assemble certain psuedo-instructions.

-Map 1 Registers should not be modified by toolchains, except through explicit arrangement with the program.
+Map 1 and 4 Registers should not be modified by toolchains, except through explicit arrangement with the program.
 The precise values of Map 1 Registers should not be relied upon.

 r1 and r2 are used to return values up to 8 bytes in size.
 Registers r1 through r10 are used to pass up to 10 parameters.